boushphong/dsa/3. Leetcode Pattern/Dynamic Programming.md

 ```

 ## Dynamic Memoization
 Requires us to memoize sub-problems' results on a dynamic data structure (eg. HashMap) to store intermediate results of sub-problems.
-This technique is employed to prevent overriding the best optimal result for sub-problems that have already been solved, which is crucial when overlapping sub-problems occur.
+- Can be used to prevent overriding the best optimal result for sub-problems that have already been solved, which is crucial when overlapping sub-problems occur.
 This ensures that the most optimal result for a sub-problem is preserved and can be re-used whenever needed.
+- Can be used to cut TC if many similar keys are accessed repeatedly.

 ### [Longest Arithmetic Subsequence](#longest-arithmetic-subsequence)

 ### [Make Array Strictly Increasing](https://leetcode.com/problems/make-array-strictly-increasing)